 You can enable or disable the processing of these frames on a per port basis.
 If enabled, the bridge learns the source station behavior and generates the correct frame format.
-But if there is no information about the station's behavior (multicast or unknown stations).
-The bridge produces duplicate frames, one in 802.3 and 802.2 format, and the other with the IBM-RT header.
+If there is no information about the station's behavior (multicast or unknown stations), the bridge produces duplicate frames, one in 802.3 and 802.2 format, and the other with the IBM-RT header.

-5.3 UB Encapsulation of XNS Frames
+5.3 UB encapsulation of XNS frames